seaarts/proppy/README.md

-# proppy
+# PropPy
-Wireless propagation models for Python
+Wireless propagation models for Python.

-## Usage
+This package implements wireless propagation models in Python.
+Both

-To use the package, clone the repo to your machine and install it.
+## Installation

-To install go into the `proppy` directory and make sure `pip` is installed and up to date.
+Clone the `proppy` repo.
+Then naviage to the `proppy` directory and make sure `pip` is installed and up to date.
 Then use `pip` to install the package.
 ```shell
 pip install . -e